mendix/widgets-resources/packages-web/image-viewer/README.md

-# ImageViewer
+# Image viewer
-Displays an image on lightbox when image is clicked.
+Display an image and enlarge it on click.

 ## Features
 * Supports different data sources:
     * Set static image in the Modeler
-    * Retrieve images from a static url
+    * Retrieve images from a static URL
     * Image from a URL attribute of context object
     * Image from mendix System.Images
-* Support zoom in and out on image.
+* Supports zoom actions

 ## Dependencies
 Mendix 7.3